Home » Philadelphia and its Suburbs

 If you can afford to visit this light show, I definitely recommend it as it’s one of the best things to do in Pennsylvania at Christmastime.

-In 2023, the Holiday Light Show at Shady Brook Farm is open daily starting November 18.
-Purchase tickets online to save $10 on the admission cost of $50 per car.
+In 2024, the Holiday Light Show at Shady Brook Farm is open daily from November 23 through January 5, 2025.
+Purchase tickets online to save on the gate price and to guarantee admission.

 Looking for even more places to visit nearby?
 Check out Fonthill Castle, Washington Crossing Historic Park, the covered bridges of Bucks County, and Wild Lights at the Elmwood Park Zoo.